 When circuit breakers and fuses work together to protect the wiring in your home, including those that provide power to your appliances, your home will be safer.
 It is very important to understand the basics of how circuit breakers operate so you can keep your home, your appliances, and your family protected.

-For your safety, you should never ignore issues with your electrical system.
+For your safety, you should never ignore issues with your residential electrical system.
 Our team at Prairie Electric can help answer any questions you have about how your circuit breaker works or other questions you might have about the electrical system in your home.
 Contact us today!